-The CEAP, WAP, HOME Program, HTC Program, MF Bond Program, NSP, SHTF programs, Housing Choice Voucher Program, and Section 811 PRA Program all have specific measures to address the needs of people with disabilities.
-The MF Direct Loan program also has a set-aside for supportive housing, which is often used to assist persons with disabilities.
+The CEAP, WAP, HOME Program, HTC Program, Multifamily Bond Program, NSP, SHTF Program, Housing Choice Voucher Program, and Section 811 PRA Program all have specific measures to address the needs of people with disabilities.
+The MFDL program also has a set-aside for supportive housing, which is often used to assist persons with disabilities.
 Furthermore, the Integrated Housing Rule, as implemented by TDHCA, works to ensure that persons with disabilities are able to live in integrated settings.